Sarthak2143/spotify-dl/README.md

 # Spotify to MP3 Downloader

-A Python script that downloads songs from Spotify playlists, albums, or your liked songs as MP3 files (or other audio formats).
+A Python application that downloads songs from Spotify playlists, albums, or your liked songs as MP3 files (or other audio formats).
 The tool searches for each track on YouTube and downloads the audio in your preferred format and quality.
+It features both a command-line interface and a web interface for easier use.

 ## Features